bsiddiqui/bookshelf-paranoia/README.md

 // Override the field name that holds the deletion date bookshelf.plugin(require('bookshelf-paranoia'), { field: 'deletedAt' })

+// Override the null value if you're using a database that defaults values to
+// something other than null
+bookshelf.plugin(require('bookshelf-paranoia'), {
+  nullValue: '0000-00-00 00:00:00'
+})

 // If you want to delete something for good, even if the model has soft deleting on yield User.forge({ id: 1000 }).destroy({ hardDelete: true })